thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 a challenge because it's difficult to properly compute the correct element at a location given just the accessibility tree, but blocking to wait for a proper hit test in the render process can lead to deadlock and jankiness.
-So Chromium employs the following approach:
+So GTx Browser employs the following approach:

 * The first time a hit test is received, it does an approximate hit test based on the bounding boxes in the accessibility tree.
 This often returns